gulzarali19/TP_DC_CFD/README.md

 Gulzar1911

-Work is part of my thesis "Deep Learning Enhanced CFD approach in predicting Hotspots in Datacenters"
+This work is part of my thesis "Deep Learning Enhanced CFD approach in predicting Hotspots in Datacenters".
+This work is initiated as a framework to predict temperature fields generated from CFD using deep learning models.
+First part includes CFD on a single rack and second part includes modelling whole datacenter with more parameters for design optimizations.